aYu4ko/OnlineVotingSystem/README.md

 - **Database:** MongoDB for storing user data, voting events, and results.
 - **Authentication:** JSON Web Tokens (JWT) for user authentication.
 - **Real-time Updates:** WebSocket for real-time communication between clients and the server.
-- **UI Framework:** Material-UI for designing responsive and modern UI components.